-Category Investors Initial subscription price per share (1)(2) Minimum Subscription (2) Minimum Holding (2) (in EUR or its equivalent in any other Reference Currency) Track Classic All 100,- in the Reference Currency except: (v) If otherwise specified in Book II None Track Privilege Privilege Distributors (3) , Managers, All i) J P Y : 1 0 (vii) Distributors (3) : None (viii) Managers: None (ix) Others: 100.000 per sub-fund Track I Institutional Investors & UCIs 0 0 0 None Institutional Investors: 250.000 per sub-fund UCIs: None Track I Plus Authorised Investors; 100.000,- in the Reference Currency I Plus Institutional Investors & UCIs except: - If otherwise specified in Book II 50 million in the Company UCITS ETF Primary market: Authorised Participants and Authorised Investors Secondary market: All 10,- in the Reference Currency except: (x) JPY: 10.000,- (xi) If otherwise specified in Book Primary market: Equivalent to EUR 500,000 in the Reference Currency Except: JPY: 100 million Secondary market: None None Track X Authorised Investors 100.000,- in the Reference Currency None None
+Category Investors Initial subscription price per share (1)(2) Minimum Subscription (2) Minimum Holding(2) (in EUR or its equivalent in any other Reference Currency) Track Classic All None Classic Track Privilege Distributors (3) , Managers, 100,- in the Reference Currency except: (vi) Distributors (3) : None (vii) Managers: None Privilege All (v) If otherwise specified in Book II JPY: 10.000,- (viii) Others: 100.000 per sub-fund Track I Institutional Investors & None Institutional Investors: 250.000 per sub-fund I UCIs None UCIs : None Track I Plus Authorised Investors; Investors; Currency l Plus Institutional Investors & - If otherwise UCIs specified in Book II 50 million in the Company UCITS ETF Primary market : Authorised Participants and Authorised Investors Secondary market : All 10,- in the Reference Currency except: (ix) JPY: 10.000,- (x) If otherwise specified in Book II Primary market: Equivalent to EUR 500,000 in the Reference Currency Except: JPY: 100 million Secondary market : None None Track X Authorised Investors 100.000,- in the Reference None None х Currency

-- (1) Entry fee excluded, if any - (2) At the discretion of the Board of Directors.
-However, the equal treatment of shareholders shall be preserved at all time. - (3) Distributors which provide only fee-based independent advisory services as defined by MiFID, with respect to distributors that are incorporated in the EEA.
+(1) Entry fee excluded, if any

+(2) At the discretion of the Board of Directors.
+However, the equal treatment of shareholders shall be preserved at all time.
+(3) Distributors which provide only fee-based independent advisory services as defined by MiFID, with respect to distributors that are incorporated in the EEA.